Transfers - frequently asked questions

 These people will lose their entitlement to the higher amount of tax-free cash under the new plan, unless they transfer as part of a 'block transfer' or in certain circumstances on the wind-up of an occupational scheme.

-A: No, the Open Market Option (OMO) only applies where someone buys an annuity on the open market to take advantage of better annuity rates available from another provider.
-An OMO can only be used to buy annuity it can't be used to provide a different kind of benefit.
+No, an Open Market Option (OMO) is where someone buys an annuity on the open market to take advantage of better annuity rates available from another provider.
+Rather than securing an annuity from their current scheme.

 As John has an entitlement to more than 25% tax-free cash but no access to drawdown from his current pension scheme, the only way he can access drawdown is to transfer, before taking benefits, to a pension scheme that provides it.

-For the higher tax-free cash entitlement to survive the transfer, the transfer will have to be a block transfer or a wind-up transfer
+For the higher tax-free cash entitlement to survive the transfer, the transfer will have to be a block transfer or a wind-up transfer.